 Make the dough and let it rise in a bowl.
 Transfer it to a greased skillet and let it rise again.
-Mark it with and x and drizzle on some olive oil.
+Mark it with an x and drizzle on some olive oil.

 And then bake it right up in that skillet.
 It turns out perfectly and has this great flavor from the rosemary and Italian seasoning.
 The bottom is slightly crisp from the oiled skillet.

-If you’ve ever been nervous about trying homemade bread before this is the one to try.
+If you’ve ever been nervous about trying homemade bread before this is the Rosemary No Knead Skillet Bread is the one to try.

 - It’s forgiving.